Optimal Bayesian design for model discrimination via classification: Examples

 \subsubsection{Classification Performance Evaluations of Optimal Designs}

 As our next step, we compare the optimal designs found under the different approaches using a random forest classifier.
 For each of the optimal designs, we train a random forest with 100 trees based on 10K simulations from each model.
 The misclassification error rates and the misclassification matrices are estimated from a fresh set of 10K simulations from each model.
+This is repeated 100 times to be able to quantify the random error in estimating the misclassification error rates.
 The results for all the optimal designs as well as for the equispaced designs are shown in Table~\ref{tab:epi_classvalidation}.
-For more than two observations, the designs that clearly perform best are those found under the classification approaches that reduce the effect of overfitting on the estimation of the misclassification error rate.
-This is no surprise since the misclassification error rates are evaluated on a test sample using random forests.
-The ABC optimal designs also generally perform well except for $n = 5$ design times.
-The optimal designs found using trees evaluated on the training set and random forests without out-of-bag estimation have significantly worse misclassification error rates than the other methods.
-We can also observe that the loss function used for optimisation has little effect on the performance of the optimal design.
-The equispaced designs perform substantially worse than all the optimal designs up until $n = 3$ observations.
-For more observations, the training-set evaluated designs are only marginally more or even less efficient than the equispaced designs.
+For more than two observations, the designs that clearly perform best are those found under the machine learning classification approaches.
+However, also the ABC optimal designs generally perform well except for $n = 5$ design times.
+We can also observe that the loss function used for optimisation has little effect on the performance of the optimal design, only for the designs found using ABC there is a notable difference for $n = 4$.
+The equispaced designs perform substantially worse than all the optimal designs up until $n = 4$ observations.
 Table~\ref{tab:epi_classvalidation} also shows that there is almost no gain in the classification performance by increasing the number of observations beyond 2.
 Any additional observation will only add a negligible amount of information regarding model discrimination.
 At some point, adding additional uninformative observations adversely affects the classification power of the random forest.

-In this example, the resulting designs of the classification approach differ greatly whether the effect of overfitting on the estimation of the expected loss is taken into account or not.
-Whenever computationally feasible, we advocate to estimate the expected loss using a test sample so that the expected loss is not constantly underestimated during the design phase.
-If sampling from the model is cheap, like in the current example, generating a test sample comes at little additional cost.
-If simulation is more time-intensive, one may consider using random forests, for which the estimated loss can be estimated via out-of-bag class predictions without needing a separate test sample.